liferay/clay/next.clayui.com/content/docs/components/css-popovers.md

 ---
 title: "Popover"
-description: "Popovers are used together with the question mark icon to communicate to the user that there is useful information for them to read.
-Popovers contain helpful information such as an explanation of a context."
+description: "Popovers contain helpful information such as an explanation of a context."
 ---

 <div class="nav-toc-absolute">